treolabs/treopim/docs/en/user-guide/product-families.md

 On this panel, you can link attributes to the given product family record by selecting the existing ones or creating new attributes.

-To create new attributes to be linked to the currently open product family record, click the `+` button located in the upper right corner of the `PRODUCT FAMILY ATTRIBUTES` panel:
+To create a new attribute to be linked to the currently open product family record, click the `+` button located in the upper right corner of the `PRODUCT FAMILY ATTRIBUTES` panel:

 ![Creating attributes](../../_assets/product-families/pf-attribute-create.jpg)